SalvatoreFiengo/leave_requests_manager/README.md

 5. "rejected requests" section:
     1. click on "rejected requests" "view details" redirects to its section if data from DB or error.html page with custom            information
     2. Data table expected to show data from DB filtered by "rejected" requests from db. no errors

+6. "All teams" section:
+    1. click on "All teams" "view details" redirects to its section if data from DB or error.html page with custom information
+    2. Data table expected to show data from DB not filtered. no errors
+7. "selected team" section:
+    1. click on "selected team" "view details" opens a modal correctly with list of teams if no data from DB shows alert correctly
+    2. click on team from modal filters data in teams data table
+    3. Data table expected to show data from DB filtered by team selected. no errors
+8. "add a new team" section:
+    1. click on "add a new team" "view details" redirects to its section
+    2. try to submit an empty or partially empty form and verify that an error message about the next required field appears
+    3. Try to submit the form with an invalid email address and verify that a relevant error message appears
+    4. Try to submit the form with all inputs valid and verify that successfuly redirects to teams page to show data added.
+9. "edit team" section:
+    1. click on "edit team" "view details" opens a modal correctly with list of teams if no data from DB shows alert correctly
+    2. click on team from modal redirects to form to edit team
+    3. try to submit an empty or partially empty form and verify that an error message about the next required field appears
+    4. Try to submit the form with an invalid email address and verify that a relevant error message appears
+    5. Try to submit the form with all inputs valid and verify that successfuly redirects to teams page to show data added.

 1. Contact form:
     1. Go to the "Contact Us" page